Abstraqt: Analysis of Quantum Circuits via Abstract Stabilizer Simulation: Introduction

 \para{Main Contributions} Our main contributions are: \begin{itemize} \item An abstract domain~(\cref{sec:abstractElements}) to over-approximate a quantum state represented by \cref{eq:intro-rho}. \item Abstract transformers~(\cref{sec:abstract-transformers}) to simulate quantum circuits, including gate applications and measurements. \item An efficient implementation\footnote{Our implementation is available at \url{https://github.com/eth-sri/abstraqt}.} of our approach in a tool called \tool~(\cref{sec:implementation}), together with an evaluation showing that \tool can establish circuit properties that are intractable for existing tools~(\cref{sec:eval}). \end{itemize}

+\para{Results} Overall, we find that \tool is useful in scenarios where a full simulation of a given circuit is intractable, but establishing specific properties of the considered circuit is desirable.

+For example, in our evaluation~(\cref{sec:eval}), we demonstrate that \tool can establish that a circuit ultimately restores some qubits to state $\ket{0}$.
+As precisely simulating the entire circuit is intractable, \tool is typically the only existing tool able to establish this fact on $12$ benchmarked circuits.
+In contrast, existing tools typically yield incorrect results, throw errors, run out of memory, time out, or are too imprecise to establish the resulting state is $\ket{0}$.

+\para{Outlook} \tool trades precision for efficiency by abstracting the stabilizer simulation from \cref{eq:intro-rho}, therefore allowing to establish properties of quantum circuit outputs when full simulation is intractable.
+Such results may be useful for tasks like (i)~establishing that an internal circuit state allows for specific optimizations, (ii)~debugging quantum computers by establishing invariants that can be checked at runtime, and more generally (iii)~static analysis of quantum circuits, or (iv)~verification of the correctness of quantum circuits.

-\para{Outlook} This work trades precision for efficiency by over-abstracting the very first stabilizer simulation generalized to non-Clifford gates by Aaronson and Gottesman~\cite[\secref{VII-C}]{aaronson_improved_2004}, see \cref{eq:intro-rho}.
-As discussed in \cref{sec:limitations}, we believe that our encouraging results pave the way to introduce analogous abstraction to various follow-up works which improve upon this simulation~\cite{kissinger_simulating_2022,bravyi_simulation_2019,pashayan_fast_2022,kissinger_classical_2022}.
+Further, as discussed in \cref{sec:limitations}, \tool abstracts the very first stabilizer simulation generalized to non-Clifford gates by Aaronson and Gottesman~\cite[\secref{VII-C}]{aaronson_improved_2004}.
+We believe that our encouraging results pave the way to introduce analogous abstraction to various follow-up works which improve upon this simulation~\cite{kissinger_simulating_2022,bravyi_simulation_2019,pashayan_fast_2022,kissinger_classical_2022}.
 As these more recent works scale better than \cite[\secref{VII-C}]{aaronson_improved_2004}, we expect that a successful application of abstract interpretation to them will yield even more favorable trade-offs between precision and efficiency.